ChaoLi-Microbio/EasyTax_qiime2/README.md

-# public-databases-classifiers-normalized
-Here are
-1. 6 versions of public 16s databases normalized and ready for use by employing them within u/vesearch;
-   (gg2 and/or sliv138.1 are recommended for direct setup)
+# Classifiers for qiime2(Trained from GreenGene2, Sliva138.1 & RDP)

-2. Classifier datasets fitting for qiime2 (trained for full region and v4 region)
+#Description:Classifier datasets fitting for qiime2 (trained for full region and v4 region)

+For